TheLab-ms/website-content/pages/about.md

 The officers are elected annually by a vote of the membership.
 Here is a list of our current Officers:

-* Treasurer - Tinker
+* Treasurer - Vacant
 * Chief Technical Officer - WhiskeyNeon
-* Education Coordinator - Pat Regan
+* Education Coordinator - Vacant
-* Fundraising Coordinator - Christina Kearney
+* Fundraising Coordinator - Vacant
-* Facilities Coordinator - Neil Smith
+* Facilities Coordinator - James Ford
 * Chief Legal Officer - Vacant